 Born and raised on Peaks Island and in the greater Portland area, I developed a strong affinity to our oceans, mountains, and lakes here in Maine.
 The growing threat of climate change to our coastal regions led me to concentrate in Environmental Studies at Brown University, focusing on energy policy and politics.
 Before coming to NRCM, I spent four years as an organizer and organizing director mobilizing college students in Massachusetts and Maryland around environmental and public interest issues.
 A resident of Portland, I spend my free time biking on the Eastern Trail, swimming or paddling in Casco Bay, or going on self-guided brewery tours.

 Climate & Clean Energy Outreach Coordinator

 My love of the outdoors led me to Maine to study government at Colby College.
 Before joining NRCM, I had experiences canvassing and working on a wilderness campaign in New York State’s Adirondack Park.
 I've traveled to and studied the impacts of climate change on fisheries in Vietnam, farmers in Morocco, and water accessibility in Bolivia.
-Though originally from the Adirondack Mountains of New York, I am so happy to be living in Hallowell and spending time biking on the rail trail, skiing, fly fishing, and exploring Maine's mountains and rivers.
+Though originally from the Adirondack Mountains of New York, I am so happy to be living in Portland, spending time biking, skiing, fly fishing, and exploring Maine's mountains and rivers.